jamesrwyatt2/jamesrwyatt2/README.md

-- 👋 Hi, I’m James Wyatt, Army Veteran, and Life-long Learner
+ 👋 Hi ther, I’m James, Army Veteran, and Life-long Learner!!
+- 🌱 I’m currently learning Java and Spring
 - 👀 I’m interested in Web Development and want to learn more about App Development
-- 🌱 I’m currently learning Java and Spring
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I have worked on Python, Django, Flask,
 - 📫 How to reach me jamesrwyatt35@gmail.com

 <!---